Denise Batters: Mental health advocate

 On June 29, 2009, Batters' husband, former Palliser Conservative Member of Parliament Dave Batters, died by suicide at the age of 39.
 In the wake of his death, Denise Batters became a mental health advocate.
 She organized a number of Dave Batters Memorial Golf Tournaments, which raised more than $215,000 for mental illness awareness and suicide prevention.
 Denise directed the proceeds of these fundraisers towards the production of a television commercial aimed at men aged 30–50 struggling with anxiety and depression.
 In 2012, she testified before the House of Commons Health Committee in support of a national suicide prevention framework.
 Denise Batters was awarded the Canadian Association on Mental Illness and Mental Health (CAMIMH) Champion of Mental Health Award (Parliamentarian) in 2015.
 In October 2017, she received a "Difference Maker" award from the Centre for Addiction and Mental Health (CAMH) for her work in the area of mental health.

 Senate career

 In January 2013, she was appointed to the Senate of Canada on the advice of Prime Minister Stephen Harper.
 Senator Batters served as Deputy Chair of the Senate Standing Committee on Legal and Constitutional Affairs until 2021.
 She served as Deputy Chair of the Senate Standing Committee of Internal Economy, Budgets and Administration from November 2017 to April 2020.
 She has also been a member of the Senate Standing Committee on Rules, Procedures and the Rights of Parliament, and the Subcommittee on Senate Communications.
+She was deputy chair of the Canadian Senate Standing Committee on Legal and Constitutional Affairs and the Canadian Senate Standing Committee on Rules, Procedures and the Rights of Parliament in the 45th Canadian Parliament.